 No. 2 – Red Bell Peppers

 Why red and not green?
-Because red bell peppers contain the highest concentration of Vitamin C. In fact, they have more Vitamin C than citrus fruits.
+Because red bell peppers contain the highest concentration of Vitamin C. They have more Vitamin C than citrus fruits.
 Also, red bell peppers are an excellent choice for Vitamin E, which is known for keeping hair and skin youthful-looking.
 They are rich in certain enzymes such as lutein that protect from cataracts and promote eye health.
 Red bell peppers are sweet and delicious and lend themselves well to many types of dishes.

 No. 3 – Broccoli